 The Auditor-General provides assurance to Parliament on the accountability and performance of the Victorian public sector.
 We achieve this through an annual program of financial and performance audits of state and local government public sector entities.

 Our financial audits check the financial statements that agencies produce to assess whether they fairly present the financial position, cash flows and results of their operations for the year, in accordance with relevant financial reporting frameworks and standards.
 Each year we audit around 550 financial statements and around 108 performance statements of public sector agencies, including government departments, public bodies, government business enterprises, superannuation funds, health services, universities, TAFE institutes, water corporations, local councils, and the financial accounts of the state of Victoria, and 108 audit opinions on the performance statements of agencies

 The financial audit group also conducts a review of the state’s Estimated Financial Statements and our review opinion is included in the state’s Budget Papers.

 Our performance audits can include any of these 550 public sector agencies and private or not-for-profit providers of public sector services or functions, and grant recipients.
 These audits assess whether agencies are meeting their aims effectively, using their resources economically and efficiently, and complying with relevant legislation.
 Performance audits extend beyond the examination of the financial affairs and transactions of a government agency to encompass wider management issues of significance to the community.
-Read more about Performance auditing in our fact sheet.

 We table reports in Parliament on the results of our audits: